ietf-wg-mimi/mimi-protocol/draft-ralston-mimi-protocol.md

 The response to a FanoutMessage contains no body.
 The HTTP response code indicates if the messages in the request were accepted (201 response code), or if there was an error.
+The hub need not wait for a response before sending the next fanout message.

 # Relation between MIMI state and cryptographic state